Platform Risk: When Stripe or Wise Can Break You

 4. Cross-border income creates multi-jurisdictional exposure

 Many platform-dependent founders earn from clients or customers in multiple countries without tracking which jurisdictions they may have created obligations in.
+The platform income across multiple countries analysis maps the specific sourcing questions that arise — 1099-K thresholds, VAT obligations, and reporting gaps.
+This intersects with permanent establishment risk and tax residency determination in ways that are rarely visible from a payment dashboard.

 Income flowing through a platform creates a layer of abstraction.
 The platform collects from the customer; you receive a payout.
 But the underlying transaction may have structural implications in the customer's jurisdiction, your jurisdiction, and the platform's jurisdiction.
+How cross-border income gets classified maps the mechanics of this classification process.

 This multi-jurisdictional footprint exists whether tracked or not.
 The platform's records describe transactions — they don't describe your structure, your entity's relationship to those transactions, or your obligations arising from them.
+The banking redundancy guide maps a three-layer approach to ensuring that no single platform failure halts all operations.

 5. The gap between "it works" and "it's structured"